Simone-DAngelo/mav_description/README.md

 To start the NDT tilting drone use the following launch file:

        $ roslaunch mav_description ndt2.launch
-To start the NDT tilting drone equipped with the 6 DoF manipulator use the following launch file:
+To start the NDT tilting drone equipped with the 6 DoF manipulator or a rigid stick use the following launch files:

        $ roslaunch mav_description ndt2_with_arm.launch
+       $ roslaunch mav_description ndt2_with_stick.launch

 The NDT drone propeller configuration is reported as follows: